hgwhitfield/what-the-book/docs/TESTING.md

 - **See previously added books**
   ![See previously added books](../docs/images/returning-user-goal1.png)

-  *Figure 1: Book appearing in to be read list after website open and closing.*
+  *Figure 1: Book still appearing in the To Be Read list after the website has been open and closed.*

 - **Search for new books**
   ![Search for new books](../docs/images/returning-user-goal2.png)

-  *Figure 1: Book searched for and 'add to TBR button pressed'.*
+  *Figure 1: Book searched for and 'add to TBR button' pressed.*

   ![Search for new books](../docs/images/returning-user-goal2a.png)